How to Find Shopify Stores by App, Payment Method, or Tool

 For individual store analysis: Install the free Store Inspector Chrome extension.
 Detect apps, pixels, and themes on any store in one click.

-For bulk prospecting with app filtering: StoreInspect lets you filter 8,900+ stores by apps they use, or don't use.
-Export with verified founder emails.
+For bulk prospecting with app filtering: StoreInspect lets you filter 600K+ Shopify stores by apps, payment signals, pixels, traffic tier, category, and tools they use or do not use.
+Export with verified founder and decision-maker contacts.

 Get Store Inspector Free → | Find Stores by App →